animist-os/crux/GRAMMAR.md

 - `*` and `^` iterate the right mot’s values; a negative timeScale on the right reverses the left mot for that right value.
 - `.` tiles the right mot against the left; tags (e.g., `x`) result in pass-through of the left value at that position.
-- Choices are resolved at evaluation time; ranges expand to integer etyms before further processing.
+- Choices are resolved at evaluation time; ranges expand to integer pips before further processing.
 - The string form shows decimal time scales (fractions are normalized).